open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

   resources to be created.
 * Currently, we kind of opinionate on using FluxCD as a deployment technology.
 FluxCD offers functionalities to alter the deployment resources, e.g. using `HelmRelease.spec.values` to inject values into the Helm chart or using `Kustomization.spec.patches` to inject values into the Kustomization.
+This is important to consider because this functionality could potentially replace the localisation controller.

 ## Considered Options